The Start of a Movement

-Recognizing that a new model for financial education one was needed, we decided to develop our own research-based financial education program for high school students.
+Recognizing that a new model for financial education was needed, we decided to develop our own research-based financial education program for high school students.
 We knew pursuing a research-based model likely meant that our program would look different from other programs.
-For one, our program puts much more emphasis on the art and science of financial decision-making--a more enduring and essential skill--over the recall of financial information and facts.
+For one, our program puts much more emphasis on the art and science of financial decision-making—a more enduring and essential skill—over the recall of financial information and facts.

 That said, we were thrilled to see our research findings and program approach affirmed in two new reports by the Brookings Institution: A Review of Large-Scale Youth Financial Literacy Education Policies and Programs and Recommendations for Improving Youth Financial Literacy Education.
 The reports’ findings mirrored many of our own, including: